cyberjupiter/i2c-eeprom/README.md

 # i2c-eeprom

 ## Overview
 This project is done as my programming practice.
 It is written in C, to allow portability.
-It is used along with my own I2C library which is located in i2c-eeprom/I2C.
+It must be used along with my own I2C library which is located in cyberjupiter/I2CinC.

 The library is tested on Arduino UNO which is based on Atmega328P microcontroller.
 Future plans include to make it work on other similar AVR microcontrollers.
 However, any other 8-bit AVR should also be able to use this library.